 Cross-Verification of Details

-It is of great importance that the TDS certificate is verified with Form 26AS.
+The TDS certificate should be verified with Form 26AS.
 Form 26AS is an annual record which contains details of deduction.
 Form 26AS can be used to facilitate the cross verification of details stated in the TDS certificate with that of Form 26AS.
 In the event of any mismatch, the concerned taxpayer must approach the deductor for rectification of the same.